 The appliance must be set up in such a way that it works correctly in combination with the vent system.
-It is possible that the vent configuration needs to have the flue gas distribution plate, the restrictor slide and/or the air inlet guide installed or removed.
+It is possible that the vent configuration needs to have a restrictor slide and/or the air inlet guide installed or removed.
 The conditions for using a wall terminal and roof terminal can be found in Chapter 10.

-11.4.1 Restrictor slide adjustment
+11.4.1 Adjusting the restrictor slide